algoristic/blog-articles/archive/from-xml-to-java/en.md

 ```
 So we just make it a complex type, having simple content. `<xsd:extension base="xsd:string">` tells us, of what type the simple content is.
 And within that, we define our attributes.
 That is, admittedly, a little awkward...
 I always struggle remembering it.

 But that's it.
 With this basics you can construct an XSD for most XML files.
-When you want to have a look at the complete XSD from our example or you just need a reference, you can get it [on my GitHub](https://github.com/algoristic/blog-articles/blob/master/archive/from-xml-to-java/src/main/resources/employee.xsd).

 ### Generating Classes and XML